superleesa/final_year_project/README.md

-# DehazeGAN: Sand-Dust Image Restoration using Transformer-based Denoiser and Adversarial Learning
+# DehazeGAN: Sand-Dust Image Restoration using Adversarial Learning

 ## how to start
 1. install packages in requirements.txt